 Rev. Debra W. Haffner is the Director of the Religious Institute on Sexual Morality, Justice and Healing.
 The Religious Institute is an ecumenical, interfaith organization dedicated to advocating for sexual health, education, and justice in faith communities.
 In addition, Rev. Haffner provides courses on sexuality issues for ministers at Union Theological Seminary and Meadville-Lombard.
 She also has begun a pastoral care practice, specializing in the areas of sexuality and religion, parenting, and relationships.
 Rev. Haffner is also the author of two award-winning books for parents, From Diapers to Dating and Beyond the Big Talk, and is a frequent keynote speaker at national meetings.

-The Unitarian Church in Westport endorsed Reverend Debra W. Haffner in 2003.
+The Unitarian Universalist Congregation in Westport endorsed Reverend Debra W. Haffner in 2003.

 FAQ’s about Community Ministry